AlexanderPaulStevens/Quantifying-Explainability/README.md

 - LSTM_BPIC2015

-The preprocessing and hyperoptimalisation are based on the code provided by https://github.com/irhete/predictive-monitoring-benchmark.
+The preprocessing and hyperoptimalisation are derivative work based on the code provided by https://github.com/irhete/predictive-monitoring-benchmark.
  We would like to thank the authors for the high quality code that allowed to fastly reproduce the provided work.
 Secondly, we acknowledgde the work provided by https://github.com/renuka98/interpretable_predictive_processmodel architecture to create the long short-term neural networks with attention layers visualisations.